publicsamples/Oberheim-Xpander-CK--Session-1/README.md

 2. Copy the "EXS" folder to Music/Audio Music Apps/Sampler Instruments
 3. Open EXS24 and select "Refresh Library" in the Library pane
 4. Select patches under "User Patches" in the library panel

-**Logic Smart Controls**

-1. Copy the folder "Logic Stacks" to Music/Audio Music Apps/Patches/Instrument
-2. In Logic create a new "Stack Track" and select "Summing"
-3. Select patches under "User Patches" in the library panel
-4. Open Smart Controls to edit the patch

 **Kontakt**